SSDI Hearing Backlog Exceeds 1.1 Million With Disabilities, Wait Time Nears Two Years For Tens Of Thousands

 Stein offered five tips to avoid or survive the long wait:

 - Get help early.
 Applying for SSDI is complicated.
 It’s important to file an initial application correctly (and future appeals, if necessary), so benefits can be awarded with the first application and avoid a hearing altogether.
-For example, about 50 percent of Allsup customers who have help at this level will be awarded their benefits, compared to 33 percent with Social Security nationwide.
+For example, about 50% of Allsup customers who have help at this level will be awarded their benefits, compared to 33% with Social Security nationwide.

 - Make certain about eligibility.
-Find a free SSDI assessment on Allsup.com.
+Take a Free SSDI Assessment to determine your likelihood of qualifying for benefits.
 Claimants must have worked and paid into the disability program through FICA payroll taxes for at least five of the last 10 years.
 And they must have become disabled before reaching full retirement age (65 to 67).
 To qualify, the disability must be severe and likely to end in death or prevent work for at least a year.